 - a.
 Adopted ordinance must meet CDBG-MIT requirements of at least two feet above base flood elevation; and - b.
-Adoption of flood damage prevention ordinance must be complete within the contract term.
+Adoption of flood damage prevention ordinance must be complete within 12 months of grant award.
 Failure to adopt within that timeframe will result in the forfeiture of grant funds and repayment.